Do Employee Surveys Demotivate Your People?

 Employee surveys may demotivate

 During my years working in the world of leadership development, I’ve worked with dozens of employers and employees on the feedback issue.
 Employees tell me that they would be more productive and loyal if there was better communication from the top.
 The leaders want answers to specific questions – so they survey their employees.
-Surveys are easy and automated.
+Surveys are convenient for management – easy and automated.
 The first time an employee gets one they are excited to participate.
 After time passes, though, employee surveys can actually demotivate your team!

 • I never hear anything about the responses